What Is The Strongest Socket Material?

 Types of Steel Sockets

-Carbon steel sockets are the most common type and are suitable for general applications.
-Chrome-molybdenum steel sockets are alloyed with chromium and molybdenum to enhance their strength and durability.
+Carbon steel sockets are the everyday standard and handle most general jobs.
+Chrome-molybdenum steel sockets add chromium and molybdenum to the mix for extra strength and a longer life.

 Advantages of Steel Sockets